Jeomon/Meta-Agent-with-More-Agents/src/agent/meta/prompt.md

 ### Option 1: Creating an Agent
 If you determine that additional subtasks need to be solved to move closer to the final answer, you will create an Agent.
 Define the Agent's purpose and the specific tasks it will perform to handle the subtasks effectively.
 If necessary, include the use of the tool that will help the Agent accomplish the task.
 Ensure clear separation of concerns, assigning only essential tasks to each Agent.
 Try to reason about the nature of the agent such that whether the task can be solved by chain of thought approach or reason action approach, once decided proceed.

-In case Agent don't require a tool then use the following format and it's using `chain of thought` approach to solve the task:
+In case Agent don't require a tool then it's using `chain of thought` approach to solve the task.
+Use the following format for `Option 1`:

 <Agent>
     <Agent-Name>Name of the Agent (example: Planner Agent, Writer Agent,... etc) try to make the name more domain oriented</Agent-Name>